Thynix/feather-audio/README.md

 * Feather M4 Express - https://www.adafruit.com/product/3857
 * Music Maker FeatherWing - https://www.adafruit.com/product/3436 or https://www.adafruit.com/product/3357

+Optional:

-Optional: Solar / Lithium Ion Polymer Charger - https://www.adafruit.com/product/4755
+### Solar / Lithium Ion Polymer Charger - https://www.adafruit.com/product/4755

+Easier portability between battery, solar power, and more easily accessible USB port for power.

+### Tactile button - https://www.adafruit.com/product/1119 or similar

+Pulling pin 12 to ground stops playback and enters mass storage mode to offer the MicroSD card over USB.
+This is extremely slow, but avoids the need to remove the card and offers status information to make it more bearable.